anamaisuradze01/student-project-repo/docs/team-contract.md

 ### Common Issues & Agreed Solutions

 **If someone misses a deadline:**
-- [e.g., Team checks in 24 hours before deadline to catch issues early]
+- Team checks in 24 hours before deadline to catch issues early
-- [e.g., Missing member makes up work within 48 hours or next task is reassigned]
+- Missing member makes up work within 48 hours or next task is reassigned

 **If someone isn't responding to communications:**
-- [e.g., After 48 hours, escalate to emergency contact or instructor]
+- After 48 hours, escalate to emergency contact or instructor

 **If workload feels unequal:**
-- [e.g., Review contribution logs at weekly meeting, rebalance if needed]
+- Review contribution logs at weekly meeting, rebalance if needed

 **If technical disagreement arises:**
-- [e.g., Prototype both approaches, test, then decide based on metrics]
+- Prototype both approaches, test, then decide based on metrics

 ---

 ## Quality Standards

 ### Code Quality
-- [ ] Follows [language] style guide (e.g., PEP 8 for Python, Airbnb for JS)
+- [ ] Follows PEP 8 style guide
 - [ ] Includes docstrings/comments for complex logic
 - [ ] Passes linting checks
 - [ ] Has unit tests for core functionality